Vitamins for Alcoholics and Supplements for Addiction

-Vitamins-Nutrients for Recovery is important for alcoholics and drug addicts, it’s common (even typical) for their physical health to be negatively affected by drug and alcohol use.
+Vitamins-Nutrients for Recovery is important for alcoholics and drug addicts.
+It’s common (even typical) for their physical health to be negatively affected by drug and alcohol use.
 Drug and alcohol addiction cause nutritional deficiencies and a lack of desire for healthy foods.
 In fact, addicts are often malnourished when they start outpatient drug rehab.
 The chaotic, unpredictable lifestyle of an addict can also complicate physical health, as addicts often eat processed or fast foods at odd hours of the day.

 The only way to stop and ultimately reverse the damage is through quitting drugs and alcohol and leading a healthier lifestyle.
 To be successful, you’ll need to go through a detox program and start a healthy regimen that includes the right mix of diet, exercise, supplements and vitamins.
 Your treatment team will start you on this path, but it will be up to you to continue it when you return home.